newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 <span style="color:green;">***The way we write SQL queries is quite different from how SQL query operations are executed.
 It’s crucial to understand and remember the SQL query structure and the order of operation flow, as this knowledge is essential when writing SQL queries later on.***</span>

 I will discuss the syntax of the most commonly used data manipulation commands, data types, and other essential SQL concepts.

+**Note: Everything written after `--` is a comment and will not be executed as SQL code.**

 ## Topic 1: String Manipulation